Program Director & Mentors

 Gina is an alumnus of the Cleveland Clinic Administrative Fellowship and completed her M.H.A. at University of North Carolina at Chapel Hill and B.S. from the University of Michigan.
 Upon completion of the Cleveland Clinic Administrative Fellowship, Gina assumed a position with the Chief Operating Officer in the formation and growth of the Cleveland Clinic Health System and also served as the Administrator for Obstetrics and Gynecology.
 Gina greatly looks forward to working with administrative fellows in the early career stages and providing guidance and mentorship during the exciting fellowship experience at Cleveland Clinic.

-Nehemiah Smith - Assistant Program Director
+Nehemiah Smith - Associate Program Director

 After completing his fellowship he spent two years as the Administrator for Critical Care within the Anesthesiology Institute.
 Nehemiah received his Master of Health Services Administration from the University of Michigan in 2010.
 Prior to receiving his master’s degree, Nehemiah graduated from Cornell University with a focus in Biology and Health Policy.
 Since his time as a fellow Nehemiah has been integrally involved in the programs continued growth and is passionate about developing future leaders at Cleveland Clinic.

 Ben Frank joined the Chief of Staff and Clinical Enterprise office on November 23, 2015 as the System Executive Director of Clinical Operations.
 Frank will report directly to Chief of Staff Brian Donley, MD, to unify our system-wide business operations.
 An experienced healthcare leader, Frank has been serving as CEO of Sheikh Khalifa Medical City (SKMC) since June 2013.
 SKMC, managed by Cleveland Clinic since 2007, serves as the flagship institution for the SEHA (United Arab Emirates) healthcare system.